Witness to latest Salisbury incident says she was told victims were Russian

 Amanda Worne, 47, from Yapton, near Arundel, West Sussex, said that “armageddon” broke out as police and the emergency services responded to the incident at the Prezzo restaurant in High Street, Salisbury, Wiltshire, at 6.45pm on Sunday.

-A major incident was declared when a man in his 40s and a woman in her 30s became unwell at the restaurant and were taken to Salisbury District Hospital to be “clinically assessed”.
+A major incident was declared when a man aged 42 and a woman aged 30 became unwell at the restaurant and were taken to Salisbury District Hospital to be “clinically assessed”.

 Roads were cordoned off and police and paramedics wearing protective suits were deployed amid heightened tensions following the deadly Novichok attack in the city.